-6. Pensions (See Statement of Accounts Note 15)
+8. Pensions (See Statement of Accounts Note 15)

 As part of the terms and conditions of officers and employees, CCNY offers retirement benefits in accordance with national agreements and schemes.
-Although these benefits will not actually be payable until employees retire, the Group has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement.
+Although these benefits will not actually be payable until employees retire, CCNY has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement.

-The net pension liability at 31 March 2014 has been calculated by the actuaries, in accordance with International Accounting Standard 19, to be £1,299.8m.
+The CCNY's net pension liability at 31 March 2015 has been calculated by the actuaries, in accordance with International Accounting Standard 19, to be £1,498.5m.